Access Control

 Chat Room

-All authenticated users can read and write:
+All participants can read and write messages:

 Private Notifications